sdu-concurrency/dio-website/website/activities.md

 </div>

 <div markdown="1">
-Thanks to its collaborations and partnerships, DIO holds an outstanding position to help promoting innovation both on the technical and business levels:
+Thanks to its collaborations and partnerships, DIO holds an outstanding position to help promoting innovation both on the technical and business levels.

 - It is part of the [Microservices Community](https://microservices.sdu.dk), an international group of experts (practitioners and researchers) in the software paradigm of Microservices: the state-of-the-art in building modern, large-scale systems.